 Here comes the ingredient that makes this recipe so special, black tahini!
 If you don’t know what tahini is, tahini is a paste made from sesame seeds.
 There are 2 types of tahini, white tahini and black tahini.
 We are using black tahini from Kevala in this recipe to make our hot chocolate more nutritious and rich in flavour!

-To make this black sesame hot chocolate, heat up the almond milk in a small sauce pan, then add all the other ingredients and stir to mix completely.
+To make this recipe, heat up the almond milk in a small saucepan, then add all the other ingredients and stir to mix completely.
 Yep, that’s it!
 This recipe is healthy, easy and vegan.
-You will never need a store bought hot chocolate anymore.
+You will never need a store-bought hot chocolate anymore.
 Your welcome!

 Is this black sesame hot chocolate gluten-free?

 Yes, absolutely!
 This one I forgot to mention earlier, this recipe is also gluten-free.
 I believe many plant milk, sweeteners and tahini are gluten-free but if you are avoiding gluten, check the label before buying your ingredients to make sure that what you are buying is 100% gluten-free.

 If you want to make this recipe nut-free, simply use soy milk or oat milk.
 Soy milk is good if you are going for nut and gluten-free black sesame hot chocolate, and oat milk is best if you are nut-free and soy-free!

 You will love this black sesame hot chocolate recipe because it’s:

 – nut-free option

 Want more recipes like this?